 The Saint Paul College Finance Department seeks to provide excellent customer service in support of the College’s mission through a budget process that links strategic and financial planning to insure the long-term financial health of the College.

-The Minnesota State Colleges and Universities (MnSCU) system and Saint Paul College received funding from the legislature to freeze tuition in FY2016 and a 1% tuition reduction in FY2017.
-For the most updated version of the FY2016 budget, please view
+The Minnesota State Colleges and Universities (MnSCU) system and Saint Paul College received funding from the legislature and allowed a 1% tuition increase in FY2018 and froze tuition in FY2019.
+For the most updated version of the FY2018 budget, please view

 Budgeting Planning Principles